Rollins Pass Road Status

 ⚠️ There are many blind curves—expect a snowmobile, person (skier, snowboarder, snowshoer, snowmobiler), or animal around each one and please keep within the speed limit—multiple snowmobile wrecks with “significant traumatic injuries” typically occur each season.
 Always ride on the right side of the trail—especially around corners, do not drink and drive/ride, don’t ride in wilderness, and respect speed limits. ⚠️

 From typically late November to mid/late-April, expect winter/spring conditions with snow, snowdrifts, ice, and slush—suitable for snowmobiling, particularly on the wetter west side of the pass.
+The west side of the pass is generally groomed for snowmobiling from late November through late March, covering the route from the 4-way intersection near the Arrow townsite to the top of Ptarmigan Point, known as the Corona Bowl during winter.
 (Overall, expect winter/spring conditions and potential for avalanches through early summer.)

 Please stay safe and be backcountry smart; avalanches and avalanche deaths occur on Rollins Pass.
 Don’t rely on luck.
 Be prepared and carry an avalanche transceiver, shovel, and probe—as well as an avalanche airbag—and know how to use each in an emergency.
 Snowmobiling tips on what to pack can be found here.